-12 Forthcoming Updated Forecasts of 2014 Hurricane Activity
+11 Forthcoming Updated Forecasts of 2015 Hurricane Activity

-We will be issuing a final seasonal update of our 2014 Atlantic basin hurricane forecasts on Thursday 31 July.
-We will also be issuing an additional short update this year on Tuesday 1 July.
+We will be issuing updates of our 2015 Atlantic basin hurricane forecasts on Wednesday, 1 July and Monday, 3 August.
 We will also be releasing two-week forecasts for Atlantic TC activity during the climatological peak of the season from August-October.
-A verification and discussion of all 2014 forecasts will be issued in late November 2014.
+A verification and discussion of all 2015 forecasts will be issued in late November 2015.
 All of these forecasts will be available on the web at: http://hurricane.atmos.colostate.edu/Forecasts.

-13 Acknowledgments
+12 Acknowledgments

-Besides the individuals named on page 5, there have been a number of other meteorologists that have furnished us with data and given valuable assessments of the current state of global atmospheric and oceanic conditions.
+Besides the individuals named on page 7, there have been a number of other meteorologists that have furnished us with data and given valuable assessments of the current state of global atmospheric and oceanic conditions.
 These include Brian McNoldy, Art Douglas, Ray Zehr, Mark DeMaria, Todd Kimberlain, Paul Roundy and Amato Evan.
 In addition, Barbara Brumit and Amie Hedstrom have provided excellent manuscript, graphical and data analysis and assistance over a number of years.
 We have profited over the years from many in-depth discussions with most of the current and past NHC hurricane forecasters.
 The second author would further like to acknowledge the encouragement he has received for this type of forecasting research application from Neil Frank, Robert Sheets, Robert Burpee, Jerry Jarrell, Max Mayfield, and Bill Read former directors of the National Hurricane Center (NHC), and the current director, Rick Knabb.

-14 Citations and Additional Reading
+13 Citations and Additional Reading